-All major sections start with an abstract, summarizing the main motivation and aim of the following work.
+All major sections start with a paragraph, summarizing the main motivation and aim of the following work.
 We also list the refereed articles, where the results were already published.
+Similarly, the last paragraph of each chapter emphasizes the most important conclusions.